pohlai88/AIBOS-VMP/docs/ssot/db/PROMOTION_LOG.md

 This log tracks all promotions from JSONB to typed columns, documenting the complete Phase A/B/C process for auditability and learning.

+**Critical Rule: Promotion ≠ Schema Evolution**

+Promotion does not change business meaning.
+Promotion only changes **storage efficiency and queryability**.

+**What Promotion Does:**
+- Moves data from JSONB to typed columns for better performance
+- Enables B-tree indexes instead of JSONB queries
+- Improves query performance and reporting capabilities

+**What Promotion Does NOT Do:**
+- Change the semantic meaning of the data
+- Alter business logic or validation rules
+- Modify the data model's conceptual structure

+**Purpose:** This prevents semantic drift during refactors and ensures promotions are purely optimization, not business logic changes.

 ---

 ## Promotion History